keenlabs/capillary/README.md

 # Other Notes

-* Includes a JAR for Foursquare's for of Twitter's Zookeeper library because it's small and awesome
+* Includes a JAR for Foursquare's port of Twitter's Zookeeper library because it's small and awesome
 * Uses 2.10.4 because Kafka (at the time of this writing) doesn't have 2.11 artifacts and explodes

 # Structure